Reaping the Financial Benefits of Working from Home

 How to shift your budget

-To prepare for working remotely, consider increasing your grocery and utility budget each month to account for any extra costs.
-Then, look for places in your budget where you can cut other costs to account for those additional expenses.
+To prepare for working remotely, it's important to create a financial plan that reflects your goals.
+Consider increasing your grocery and utility budget each month to account for any extra costs.
+Then, look for places in your budget where you can trim expenses to account for these additional expenses.
 You may find that the day-to-day savings from working at home offset the extra costs naturally, but crunch the numbers to be sure.

 A few financial insights for your life